-Pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552 et seq. and the implementing regulations of the Department of Labor (DOL), 29 C.F.R.
-Part 70, American Oversight makes the following request for records.
+Pursuant to the Freedom of Information Act (FOIA), 5 U.S.C. § 552 et seq. and the implementing regulations of the Department of Transportation (DOT), 49 C.F.R.
+Part 7, American Oversight makes the following request for records.

-On April 12, 2017, American Oversight submitted a FOIA request to DOL seeking certain information about political appointees, details, and transition team members at the agency.
-See FOIA Request No. 828728.
-American Oversight received a final response to that FOIA request on May 12, 2017.
-American Oversight has been told that the search for records responsive to that request was initiated on May 3, 2017.
+On April 12, 2017, American Oversight submitted a FOIA request to DOT seeking certain information about political appointees, details, and transition team members at the agency.
+See FOIA Request No. 2017-194.
+American Oversight received a final response to that FOIA request on July 21, 2017.
+American Oversight tried, but could not obtain information on when the search was initiated.

-American Oversight now seeks to update its earlier FOIA request to encompass information about individuals who assumed their positions after the May 3, 2017 date of the original search.
-American Oversight also seeks additional categories of information about those individuals that were not encompassed by its earlier search.
+American Oversight now seeks to update its earlier FOIA request to encompass information about individuals who assumed their positions after a search was conducted, if at all one was conducted, on Request No. 2017-194.
+Since American Oversight is not aware of the date a search was initiated on the original FOIA Request No. 2017-194, American Oversight seeks responsive records from April 12, 2017, the date American Oversight filed its initial FOIA.
+American Oversight also seeks additional categories of information about those individuals that were not encompassed by its earlier request for records.